To return to blogging, or not to return. That is the question!

 Dee is the author of several middle grade novels including Maybe He Just

-Likes You, Everything I Know About You, Halfway Normal,
+Likes You, Everything I Know About You, Halfway Normal, and Star-Crossed.

 Her books have received several starred reviews and been included on many